Ghosh-95/Namaste-React/04-food-ordering-app/README.md

 ### Read more about [React Fibre](https://github.com/acdlite/react-fiber-architecture)

+You can find day-04 related code in [here](https://github.com/Ghosh-95/react-food-app)

 ### Q1.
 Is JSX mandatory for React?

 Actually, no, we don't necessarilly need to use JSX in React.
 We can use React.createElement() istead.
 But createElement() is repetitive and creates a mess in the code base.
 That's why we use JSX as it is more like HTML markups, it is easier to use, read and debug.